slowernews/wisdom-tldr/README.md

 to whom people are speaking, and who is speaking

 weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is weighed as far more important than keeping skilled talent.
 Read books written by managers for managers.
 Their actions aren't random or stupid.

+more high status -> more exposure to any parasite whose transmission isn't environmentally mediated.
 -->

 ===
 	  __